marius311/CMBLensing.jl/docs/src/01_lense_a_map.md

     θpix  = 2,       # size of the pixels in arcmin Nside = 256,     # number of pixels per side in the map T     = Float32, # Float32 or Float64 (former is ~twice as fast)
-    pol   = :I,       # :I for Intensity, :P for polarization, or :IP for both= );
+    pol   = :I,      # :I for Intensity, :P for polarization, or :IP for both );
 ```